Louisljz/NevrForget-api/README.md

 4. Navigate to [GCloud Console](https://console.cloud.google.com/) -> Cloud Run -> Create Service -> Select image from container registry -> Configure service settings --> Deploy!

 ## Knowledge Source
-"Daily Activites on 2024-02-22: \nSummary:\n- Started the day by gardening and admiring the blooming roses\n- Spent time talking and offering support to a neighbor going through a tough time\n- Enjoyed a long chat over tea with the neighbor\n- Relaxed at home, read a mystery novel, and listened to music\n- Planning to try a new recipe for dinner - lasagna\n- Cooking is another hobby\n- Expressed gratitude for the opportunity to share moments, even virtually"
+These are retrieved from your conversation with AI.

-"Daily Activites on 2024-02-23: \nSummary:\n- Morning walk in the garden to admire the blooming roses\n- Taking pictures of the beautiful roses\n- Uploading photos to share with family via email\n- Knitting a bright blue sweater for grandson's birthday\n- Enjoying afternoon tea"
+"Daily Activites on 2024-02-22: \n- Enjoyed a cup of tea in the morning\n- Tended to the blooming roses in the garden\n- Shared memories of the garden with red roses\n- Planned to bake cookies for grandchildren\n- Discussed a family recipe with cinnamon\n- Offered gardening tips for later\n- Expressed gratitude for the conversation"

-"Daily Activites on 2024-02-24: \nSummary:\n- Went for a walk in the park and met an old friend\n- Caught up with the old friend, talked about grandchildren and life changes\n- Tried a new recipe for dinner - vegetarian lasagna\n- Experimenting with cooking and learning from the experience"
+"Daily Activites on 2024-02-23: \n- Gardening and tending to blooming roses\n- Reading historical fiction\n- Seeking book recommendations"

+"Daily Activites on 2024-02-24: \nSummary of the day's activities:\n- Watching the sunrise\n- Enjoying favorite tea\n- Gardening plans: tending to roses and planting new herbs like basil and mint\n- Seeking tips for caring for wilted roses and planting herbs\n- Tips for roses: ensure enough water, check for pests, use natural fertilizer, prune dead heads\n- Tips for herbs: basil and mint thrive in well-drained soil and sunlight; plant mint in a pot to contain spread\n- Remember to water herbs according to their needs and consider talking to your plants for growth."

 ## Potential Questions
-1. Hello, I enjoy my trip to Singapore.
+1. Hello, I had a wonderful trip to the botanic gardens today.
 2. What did I do on 22 Feb?
 3. How about the next day?
-4. What new recipe did I try for dinner?
+4. What gardening plans do I have?
-5. When did I knit a blue sweater?
+5. What are some tips I learnt to grow roses?